99777536

 • The employer is able to pay these fees on the trainee's behalf by completing a fees payment agreement form.

-See full details about a Traineeship with First Door here.
+See full details about Traineeship information and fees

 Fee-free for Year 10 - Year 12 school students undertaking a school-based traineeship to complete this qualification.